roryhackney/art-supply-tracker/README.md

 **Verson 3**: [creative-project-react](https://github.com/roryhackney/creative-project-react)
-After learning more about React, software design, and cloud computing, I implemented this repo as an improved version during my senior web development course, implementing additional features including both stronger authentication and a JSON database backed by Firebase / Google Cloud, unit tests using JUnit, and dynamic forms utilizing React components that generate fields based on user choices (for example, after selecting a category of art supply like paintbrush or yarn, different fields are generated, like color, weight, or material).
+After learning more about React, software design, and cloud computing, I created an improved version during my senior web development course, implementing additional features including both stronger authentication and a JSON database backed by Firebase / Google Cloud, unit tests using JUnit, and dynamic forms utilizing React components that generate fields based on user choices (for example, after selecting a category of art supply like paintbrush or yarn, different fields are generated, like color, weight, or material).
 As part of the process, I was able to learn a lot about software design, developing more organized and maintainable applications using React components, the challenges and rewards of cloud services, and the tradeoffs between SQL and more flexible NoSQL / JSON databases.

 ![image](https://github.com/user-attachments/assets/653a03e7-ef88-4768-a1b3-e5558fdc8e57)

 ---

 Mobile first redesign and implementation of artsupplytracker using React and JavaScript.

 I worked on this project with the concept of a mobile-first web application that tracks your art supplies.